Temporal Grounding as a Learning Signal for Referring Video Object Segmentation: Abstract

 \section{Abstract}

 Referring Video Object Segmentation (RVOS) aims to segment and track objects in videos based on natural language expressions, requiring precise alignment between visual content and textual queries.
 However, existing methods often suffer from semantic misalignment, largely due to indiscriminate frame sampling and supervision of all visible objects during training—regardless of their actual relevance to the expression.
-To address this, we introduce a moment-aware RVOS framework named SAMDWICH, along with a newly annotated dataset, MeViS-M, built upon the challenging MeViS benchmark.
-We manually annotate temporal moments indicating when each object is referred to by the expression, enabling semantically grounded supervision that strengthens video-text alignment.
-SAMDWICH leverages these aligned text-to-clip pairs to guide training, significantly enhancing referential understanding.
-Building upon this framework, we propose \mmp~(\mmpabb), a moment-aware propagation strategy that improves both object grounding and tracking by training on both relevant and irrelevant frames through a moment-centric memory mechanism.
-In addition, we introduce \omg~(\omgabb), an object-level filtering strategy that supervises only the objects temporally aligned with the expression in each training clip.
-This selective supervision reduces semantic noise and reinforces language-conditioned learning.
-Extensive experiments show that SAMDWICH achieves state-of-the-art performance on challenging MeViS benchmark.
+We identify the core problem as the absence of an explicit \textbf{temporal learning signal} in conventional training paradigms.
+To address this, we introduce \textbf{MeViS-M}, a dataset built upon the challenging MeViS benchmark, where we manually annotate temporal spans when each object is referred to by the expression.
+These annotations provide a direct, semantically grounded supervision signal that was previously missing.
+To leverage this signal, we propose \textbf{\method~(\methodabb)}, a novel learning framework that directly incorporates temporal grounding into the training process.
+Within this framework, we introduce two key strategies.
+First, \textbf{\mmp~(\mmpabb)} improves both grounding and tracking by decoupling language-guided segmentation for relevant moments from language-agnostic propagation for others.
+Second, \textbf{\omg~(\omgabb)} supervises only the objects temporally aligned with the expression in each training clip, thereby reducing semantic noise and reinforcing language-conditioned learning.
+Extensive experiments demonstrate that our TGL framework effectively leverages temporal signal to establish a new state-of-the-art on the challenging MeViS benchmark.
 We will make our code and the MeViS-M dataset publicly available.
-Project page: \href{https://seung-hun-lee.github.io/projects/SAMDWICH/}{this https URL}
+Project page: \href{https://seung-hun-lee.github.io/projects/TGL/}{this https URL}